nmshd/.github/CONTRIBUTING.md

 #### Are Minimal Reproductions Required?

 In certain cases, creating a minimal reproduction might not be practical (e.g. due to nondeterministic factors, external dependencies).
-In such cases you would be asked to provide as much information as possible, for example by sharing a memory dump of the failing application.
+In such cases you would be asked to provide as much information as possible, for example what you did exactly before the application ran into an error.
 If maintainers are unable to root cause the problem, they might still close the issue as not actionable.
 While not required, minimal reproductions are strongly encouraged and will significantly improve the chances of your issue being prioritized and fixed by the maintainers.

 #### How to Create a Minimal Reproduction

 The best way to create a minimal reproduction is gradually removing code and dependencies from a reproducing app, until the problem no longer occurs.
 A good minimal reproduction:

-- Excludes all unnecessary types, methods, code blocks, source files, nuget dependencies and project configurations.
+- Excludes all unnecessary types, methods, code blocks, source files, npm dependencies and project configurations.
 - Contains documentation or code comments illustrating expected vs actual behavior.
 - If possible, avoids performing any unneeded IO or system calls.